- Citations are a very important part of local search (now & in the future)

 The accuracy of data is THE key issue for both data providers and businesses.
 Consumers need to be able to trust the data they find about a business – there’s nothing more frustrating than turning up at a shop or restaurant which has closed down, moved or never even been located at that address!

-Completeness & accuracy of data is a key factor in local search ranking – 3 of the top 10 local ranking factors are citation related with ‘consistency’ & ‘quality’ cited as the the most powerful of these.
+Completeness & accuracy of data is a key factor in local search ranking – 3 of the top 10 local ranking factors in Moz’s 2013 report are citation related with ‘consistency’ & ‘quality’ cited as the the most powerful of these.

 With the increasing diversity of data sources & growth in consumer generated content the task of managing data has never been more complex & time consuming.